 One killed after tornado strikes Delaware; severe weather slams Northeast

-At least one person was killed when a tornado struck Delaware Saturday evening, officials said, part of a massive storm system which had already produced several deadly tornadoes in the Midwest and South on Friday.
+At least one person was killed when a tornado struck Delaware Saturday evening, officials said, part of a massive storm system which had already produced several deadly tornadoes in the Midwest and South on Friday before taking aim at the Northeast.
+Tens of thousands of customers were also without power.

 The weather-related fatality occurred when a suspected tornado caused a structure to collapse near the Delaware town of Greenwood, the Sussex County government reported.
 Sussex County also posted cell phone video of a funnel cloud moving through the area at about 6 p.m. local time.